 Visiting Asheville is similar to visiting any other US city, so pack as you normally would for a weekend trip.
 Some extra things I would consider bringing include:

-- A light jacket – Asheville is in the mountains, so there are times when it gets chilly year-round
+- A light thermal jacket (Asheville is in the mountains, so there are times when it gets chilly year-round)

-- Camping gear – If you’re planning on heading west to Great Smoky Mountains National Park, or simply want to stay at a campsite in one of the parks, don’t forget your gear!
+- Camping gear (If you’re planning on heading west to Great Smoky Mountains National Park, or simply want to stay at a campsite in one of the parks)

 Where to Stay in Asheville